gft-mobile-pl/destinations/README.md

 ## Scaffold

 Please examine the sample application to find out how to use `Scaffold` properly with `Destinations`.
-Please notice that:
+Pay special attention to `HomeScreen.kt` and `HomeScreenSection.kt`.
+You may note that:
 - there is no need to pass `NavCotroller` to `Scaffold`
 - `Scaffold` may but doesn't have to use `NavHost` (although it is very common)
 - **all** the navigation code could be extracted from the `Scaffold` to the navigation layer.